 Some more common and less dangerous side effects include the following:

 In the 1990s, methadone addiction emerged as a serious issue.
-As a result the FDA approved treatment with buprenorphine - another drug belonging to the narcotic category - as a substitute for methadone treatment.
-Other drugs, such as dihydrocodeine - a painkiller - have also been approved as effective and less expensive alternatives to methadone treatment.
+As a result the FDA approved treatment with buprenorphine – another drug belonging to the narcotic category – as a substitute for methadone treatment.
+Recent prescriptions have also been developed, such as Vivitrol, that come in the form of injections but have similarly shown success for fighting addiction.
+Other drugs, such as dihydrocodeine – a painkiller – have also been approved as effective and less expensive alternatives to methadone treatment.

 All Treatment does not provide medical advice, diagnosis or treatment.
 See additional information.